Back to blog

 Shop-floor appsShift status, operator notes, local constraintsApproved dispatch updates and escalation messagesAudit trail and acknowledgement

-Pilot Roadmap for Plant Teams
+Pilot Roadmap For Plant Teams

 A scheduling-agent pilot should be narrow enough to measure.
 Pick one line, one product family, one bottleneck resource, or one recurring exception type.
 For example, a plant might start with material-shortage re-planning for a packaging line, or maintenance-window coordination for a high-value machine cell.
 The goal is to prove that the agent reduces investigation time and improves schedule reliability without increasing operational risk.